hyperjeff/NameSpace/README.md

 For years I've been sending Apple feature requests to allow each Space to be given a user-defined name.
 Until that happens, I offer this app to help.

+Note: This app requires that "Automatically rearrenge Spaces based on most recent use" and "Displays have separate Spaces" be turned OFF in System Mission Control prefs.
+For many, this is a deal killer, but not everyone has to use their Mac the same way.
+Maybe give this a try anyway, you may end up liking it.

 NameSpace does these things:

 	1) Allows you to name each Space